- 1 Our guide on Top 3 Free Things To Do in Grasse

-- 6 Things to do in Grasse and surrounds
+- 8 Things to do in the French Riviera and Provence

 Grasse is located on the French Riviera.
 Nice is 44 km away, Cannes is 20 km away and Antibes 23 km.
 It is an easy day trip from these 3 areas.